 The Bank's policies regarding obtaining collateral have not significantly changed during the reporting period and there has been no significant change in the overall quality of the collateral held by the Bank since the prior period.
-New collateral arrangement in 2020 resulting from COVID-19 pandemic, relate to government guarantees on certain loans under the government guarantee scheme.
-Description of collateral held for loans to corporate customers carried at amortised cost is as follows at 31 December 2020:
+Collateral arrangement resulting from COVID-19 pandemic, relate to government guarantees on certain loans under the government guarantee scheme.
+Description of collateral held for loans to corporate customers carried at amortised cost is as follows at 31 December 2021: